Silent Saboteurs: The Truth About Mineral Deficiencies

 In addition to their nutritional benefits, Pacific Northwest seaweeds have also been shown to have potential therapeutic applications in treating a variety of health conditions.
 For example, kelp has been shown to have anti-inflammatory effects and may help regulate your blood pressure and sugar levels.
 Dulse has been shown to have potential anti-tumor effects, while nori and wakame have been shown to have anti-inflammatory and anti-cancer properties.

-Overall, incorporating seaweed into your diet can offer a wide range of health benefits.
+Overall, incorporating seaweed prevents mineral deficiencies and can offer a wide range of health benefits.
 From its high iodine content to vitamin absorption to its unique bioactives and compounds, seaweed is a true superfood that can help support overall health and wellness.

 Bone Broth